Nobel Prize controversies: Mistakes in the award notification

-Physics 1989—The Nobel Committee mistakenly phoned Washington DC economist Norman Ramsey, trying to award him the Nobel Prize in Physics.
-They meant to call the Harvard University physicist Norman Foster Ramsey Jr..

-Chemistry 1987—The Nobel Committee mistakenly phoned Southern California carpet cleaner Donald O. Cram, trying to award him Nobel Prize in Chemistry.
+Chemistry, 1987: The Nobel Committee mistakenly phoned Southern California carpet cleaner Donald O. Cram, trying to award him the Nobel Prize in Chemistry.
 They meant to call the Southern California chemist Donald J. Cram.

 Nobel rumors

-1915 saw a newspaper rumor (starting with a 6 November Reuters report from London) along the lines that the Nobel Prize in Physics was to be awarded to both Thomas Edison and Nikola Tesla.
+1915 saw a newspaper rumor, starting with a 6 November Reuters report from London, along the lines that the Nobel Prize in Physics was to be awarded to both Thomas Edison and Nikola Tesla.
 The story had gone to press in many publications before a 15 November Reuters story from Stockholm with the announcement that the prize that year was being awarded to William Henry Bragg and William Lawrence Bragg "for their services in the analysis of crystal structure by means of X-rays".
 There were unsubstantiated rumors at the time that Tesla and Edison had won the prize and that the Nobel committee had changed recipients when Tesla and/or Edison refused the award (a claim also made many years later attributed to Tesla).
 The Nobel Foundation declined to comment on the rumors other than saying, "Any rumor that a person has not been given a Nobel Prize because he has made known his intention to refuse the reward is ridiculous", further stating a recipient could only decline a Nobel Prize after he is announced a winner.
 Otto Heinrich Warburg, a German national who won the 1931 Nobel Prize in Physiology and Medicine, was rumored to have been selected for the 1944 prize but forbidden to accept it.
 According to the Nobel Foundation, this story is not true.